 Based in Aberdeenshire in north-east Scotland, Polished Bliss is a small business run by four passionate individuals - husband and wife Richard and Angela Cooper, plus Clark Aitken and Marsha Farrell

-Over a decade it has grown into a highly successful specialist car care business that dispatches over 10,000 online orders per year worth in excess of £500,000.
+Over a decade it has grown into a highly successful specialist car care business that dispatches more than 10,000 online orders per year worth in excess of £500,000.
 Ironically, the economic downturn helped the business to grow, as owners retained their cars for longer and wanted to keep them looking smart.

 Polished Bliss is a multi-channel business.
 It sells online, through its offline shop and via mail/telephone orders.
 But ecommerce brings in some 90% of revenue.
-The business stocks some 400 top quality car care products and offers car detailing (ie extremely high-end valeting) services for local motorheads, all backed by as much free advice as an owner could want.
+The business stocks around 400 quality car care products and offers car detailing (ie extremely high-end valeting) services for local motorheads, all backed by as much free advice as an owner could want.

 In 2006, Richard Cooper, a former research scientist and car care enthusiast saw a way to turn his hobby into a business, based on his detailed knowledge of how to get car bodywork to gleam.